 Hiking Trails in Pharaoh Lake Wilderness

-Note: The numbers next to the trail names corresponds with the numbers on the map below of the hiking trails in the wilderness area.
+Note: The numbers next to the trail names corresponds with the numbers on the maps below of the hiking trails in the wilderness area.

 Long Swing Trail (38) - This blue marked trail leaves a small parking area off NY 74 and enters the woods.
-At 0.3 miles the trail crosses a stream on a bridge.
-You may notice some enormous yellow birch trees in this area.
-At 0.7 miles the trail crosses a beaver pond outlet with Blue Hill in view.
-At 1.7 miles the trail crosses a stream on rocks.
-At 2.3 miles the trail passes an enormous red oak tree.
 At 2.8 miles the trail ends at Crane Pond Road, however DEC signs has the trail continuing to Pharaoh Lake.